 My husband and I are fairly dedicated DIYers.
 I have a long list of all the projects we’ve done on our house in the eight years we’ve owned it, and the overwhelming majority of them were DIY jobs — both small ones, such as replacing cabinet hardware, and big ones, like insulating our attic.

-Yet there are a handful of jobs on that list for which we hired contractors without hesitation or regret.
+Yet there are a handful of jobs on that list for which we hired professional contractors without hesitation or regret.
 In every case, we chose to do so for one of three reasons: safety, difficulty, or time.
-These are the three points that experts say are most important to consider when deciding whether to DIY.
+These are the three points experts say are most crucial to consider when deciding whether to DIY.

-There are three major signs that a job is too dangerous for DIY:
+There are three major signs a job is too dangerous for DIY:

 - It Could Kill You.
-The first question you need to ask yourself about any DIY job is, what is the worst possible thing that could happen if you mess it up?
+The first question you need to ask yourself about any DIY project is, “What’s the worst possible thing that could happen if I mess it up?”
 For some jobs, such as roofing or major electrical work, the answer is, “I could get killed.”
-That answer is an obvious red flag – a warning sign that this is a job for a professional who’s trained to handle its dangers.
+That answer is a clear warning sign this is a job for a professional trained to handle its dangers.

 - It Requires a Permit.
-One warning sign that a job is probably too complicated for a DIY job is that it requires a building permit – a document that guarantees a construction job was done safely.
-Each city has its own rules about which jobs require permits, how much they cost, and how difficult it is to get one.
-In some areas, it’s fairly easy for a homeowner to apply for a permit for DIY work.
-In others, you can’t get a permit at all unless you’re working with a licensed contractor.
-However, even when getting a permit is no problem, the fact that you need one is a sign that you should think carefully about whether this is a job you really want to tackle yourself.
+Some home improvement projects require a building permit, a document guaranteeing they were done safely and in accordance with local building codes.
+Each city has its own rules about which jobs require permits, how much they cost, and how hard it is to get one.
+In some areas, you can’t get a permit at all unless you’re working with a licensed contractor.
+But even if you can, the fact that you need one is a sign the job might be too complicated for DIY.

-For me and my husband, one job that fit into this category was replacing our water heater.
-If it had been an electric water heater, we might have tried to do it ourselves.
-However, ours ran on gas, which made the whole job both more complicated and more dangerous.
-Any time you work with gas, there’s a serious risk of fire, explosion, or poisoning.
-We decided any job that involved cutting into gas lines was a job we weren’t going to touch.
+One job that fit into this category for us was replacing our water heater.
+If it had been electric, we might have tried to do it ourselves.
+However, ours ran on gas, which poses a risk of fire, explosion, or poisoning.
+We decided any job that involves cutting into gas lines is a job we aren’t going to touch.

 Know the Ropes

-Obviously, there’s no way you can tackle a home repair job unless you know how it’s done.
-In some cases, having no experience isn’t a deal breaker, because you can learn everything you need from a DIY book or a YouTube video.
-Sources like the DIY Network can teach you how to handle all kinds of simple repair jobs, such as fixing a leaky toilet or a squeaky door hinge.
+There’s no way you can tackle a home repair job unless you know how.
+In some cases, having no experience isn’t a deal-breaker because you can learn everything you need from a DIY book or YouTube video.
+Sources like the DIY Network can teach you how to handle all kinds of straightforward repair jobs, such as fixing a leaky toilet or squeaky door hinge.

-However, other jobs are so highly specialized that it takes years of training to handle them on your own.
-Even Nicole Curtis of the DIY Network show “Rehab Addict” – a woman who fixes up houses for a living – hires contractors to help her with complicated jobs like moving plumbing fixtures or pouring concrete.
+But other jobs are so highly specialized it takes years of training to handle them on your own.
+Even Nicole Curtis of the DIY Network show “Rehab Addict,” who fixes up houses for a living, hires subcontractors to help her with complicated jobs like moving plumbing fixtures or pouring concrete.

-Here are a few reasons for choosing a professional to do a difficult job:
+There are a few reasons for choosing a professional to do a difficult job.

 - It’s Dangerous.
-Many jobs that require technical know-how are jobs you’d want done by a contractor anyway for safety reasons.
+The danger component bears repeating.
+Many jobs that require technical know-how are jobs that are dangerous to do yourself.
+In these cases, hire a contractor for safety reasons.

 - Mistakes Could Be Costly.
-Even when there are no safety issues involved, paying extra for a professional job is often a good investment.
-If you’re not quite sure what you’re doing when you tackle a job, you risk having to call in a contractor to fix your mistakes – so instead of saving money by doing it yourself, you could end up paying twice for the same job.
+If you’re not quite sure what you’re doing when you tackle a job, you risk having to call in a contractor to fix your mistakes.
+Instead of saving money by doing it yourself, you could end up paying twice for the same job.

 - It Could Hurt Your Home’s Value.
-Real estate broker Jim Smith, in an article written for NEA Member Benefits, warns that slipshod work is a “turn-off” for future buyers.
-Elizabeth Goltz, a designer quoted in the Consumer Reports Bathroom Remodeling Guide, agrees, pointing out that even the priciest bathroom tile looks cheap if it’s poorly laid.
+In an article written for NEA Member Benefits, real estate broker Jim Smith warns that slipshod work is a turn-off for future buyers.
+Elizabeth Goltz, a designer quoted in Consumer Reports’ guide to bathroom remodeling, agrees, saying even the priciest bathroom tile looks cheap if it’s poorly laid.

-My husband and I ran into this problem one winter when we noticed the bricks of our side porch stoop coming loose.
-At first, we thought we could simply reset the loose bricks as soon as the weather warmed up, but it soon became clear that the entire stoop was falling apart.
-Moreover, when we talked to a contractor about it, we discovered that the reason for this was poor drainage, which was weakening the foundations.
+My husband and I ran into this problem when we noticed the bricks of our side porch stoop coming loose.
+At first, we thought we could simply reset the loose bricks, but it soon became clear the entire stoop was falling apart.
+When we talked to a contractor about it, we discovered it was because of poor drainage, which was weakening the foundation.

-At that point, we realized that this was simply too complicated a job for us to tackle ourselves.
-The smarter move was to pay a professional to rebuild the stoop properly than to try and fix it ourselves and end up having to do the whole job over a year later.
+At that point, we realized it was simply too complicated a job for us to tackle ourselves.
+It made more sense to pay a professional to rebuild the stoop properly than fix it ourselves and end up having to do the whole job over a year later.

 Time Is Money

-Obviously, you get the most value out of a DIY job when it’s much cheaper to do it yourself than to hire a pro.
+You get the most value from DIY home improvement when it’s much cheaper to do it yourself than hire a pro.
 The snag is that the more a job costs to have done professionally, the more of your time it’s likely to take.

-To figure out whether it’s worth it, you need to estimate both the cost and the time involved and work out your savings on a per-hour basis:
+To figure out whether it’s worth it, you need to estimate both the cost and time involved and work out your savings on a per-hour basis.

 - Price the Professional Job.
-Start by figuring out how much it would cost to have the job done professionally.
-The most accurate way to do this is to get quotes from contractors, but you can also get a quick estimate from HomeAdvisor.
-Just type in the name of the job you want done and your ZIP code, and the site displays a price range based on survey data from other homeowners in your area.
+The most accurate way to figure out how much it would cost to have the job done professionally is to get quotes from contractors.
+But you can also get a quick estimate from Homewyse.
+Just select the job and enter your zip code, and the site displays a price range based on cost data for your area.

 - Add Up the DIY Cost.
-Next, you have to figure out how much it would cost to do the job yourself.
-This includes prices for materials, tools, and permits, if you need them.
-Add all these expenses together to figure out the total amount it would cost to DIY.
-Then subtract this total from the cost of a professional job to determine how much you can save by doing it on your own.
+Next, figure out how much it would cost to do the job yourself.
+Add up the prices for materials, tools, and permits to get your total DIY cost.
+Then subtract this total from the cost of a professional job to determine how much you can save by doing it yourself.

 - Estimate the Time Required.
-This is a lot harder to estimate than the cost, because the answer depends on your experience and skill level.
-However, home-repair books often give estimates of how long a job usually takes for novice, intermediate, and expert do-it-yourselfers.
-You can also find time estimates for some DIY jobs on HouseLogic.
+Time is a lot harder to estimate than cost because it depends on your experience and skill level.
+But home repair books often give estimates of how long a job usually takes for novice, intermediate, and expert do-it-yourselfers.
+You can also find time estimates for some DIY jobs with an Internet search.

 - Calculate Your Hourly Wage.
-Once you have estimates for both the potential savings and the time involved, divide the savings by the time to find out how much money you can conserve for each hour of work.
-In effect, this is the amount you can earn per hour for doing this job yourself.
+Divide the potential savings from DIY by the time required to find out how much money you can save for each hour of work.
+In effect, that’s the amount you can earn per hour for doing this job yourself.
 Now all you need to decide is whether you’re willing to work for that wage.

-We’d done small electrical repairs ourselves, but adding several new ceiling lights and moving around all the switches was going to be a much more significant job.
-And, since we both worked full-time, we knew we’d only be able to work on it during evenings and weekends.
+For example, my husband and I decided to rewire our basement, including adding several new ceiling lights and moving around all the switches.
+It was going to be a much more complex job than we’d previously done.
+And since we both worked full time, we knew we’d only be able to work on it during evenings and weekends.